yzslab/gaussian-splatting-lightning/README.md

     ...
 ```

 ### 2.4.
-Multi-GPU training
+Multi-GPU training (DDP)
+<b>[NOTE]</b> Try <a href="#216-new-multiple-gpu-training-strategy">New Multiple GPU training strategy</a>, which can be enabled during densification.

-<b>[NOTE]</b> Multi-GPU training can only be enabled after densification.
+<b>[NOTE]</b> Multi-GPU training with DDP strategy can only be enabled after densification.
 You can start a single GPU training at the beginning, and save a checkpoint after densification finishing.
 Then resume from this checkpoint and enable multi-GPU training.

 You will get improved PSNR and SSIM with more GPUs:
 ![image](https://github.com/yzslab/gaussian-splatting-lightning/assets/564361/06e91e71-5068-46ce-b169-524a069609bf)